MasakiMinamide/apps/README.md

 The repo is split into a number of packages, each representing an application.
 These are -

 - [apps](packages/apps/) This is the main entry point.
 It handles the selection sidebar and routing to the specific application being displayed.
+- [app-m-governance](packages/app-m-governance/) A basic app to interact with M-Governance runtime.
 - [app-accounts](packages/app-accounts/) A basic account management app.
 - [app-address-book](packages/app-address-book/) A basic address management app.
 - [app-democracy](packages/app-democracy/) A basic voting app, allowing votes on activate proposals and referenda.